opted-eu/meteor-api/README.md

 7. Add sample data to your DGraph instance using `python3 tools/sample_data.py`
 8. Open your browser at your localhost with port 5000 (http://127.0.0.1:5000)

+## Run Tests

+Make sure you set the schema and loaded the sample data to dgraph (see above)

+- Test the API with `python3 tests/test_api.py`
+- External services with `python3 tests/test_external.py` (make sure you have all API keys)
+- DOI resolution / ORCID tests with `python3 tests/test_doi.py`
+- additionally, can test: schema, notification, api_sanitizer, and queries.

+Other tests might be removed later

 # Quick Codebase Walkthrough

 ```
 ├── data                  # contains sample data in various formats and the dgraph schem
 ├── meteor                # root folder for flask
 ├── README.md             # this file
 ├── requirements.txt      # python requirements
 ├── run.py                # Flask launcher